'Why is this black guy running?': After Ahmaud Arbery's killing, African Americans reconsider fitness routines

 When Walton hears of how friends and others have changed how they exercise outdoors as a precautionary measure, he says he completely understands.

-"I'm changing my patterns because I can't change the color of my skin," he said.
+"I'm changing my patterns," he said, "because I can't change the color of my skin."